abtinshahidi/Foundation_applied_machine_learning/notebooks/week3/week3.md

 dis1=np.sqrt(x_1**2+y_1**2)
 ```

-Now that we have our points let's apply the criterias:
+Now that we have our points let's apply the criteria:

 ```python